johnjones4/JohnJonesFour.com/content/resume.md

 ### Senior Engineer, Bondway.ai _(2024 - Present)_

 * Coordinated regularly with company leadership, sales, and product leads in addition to direct customer interaction to conceive, design, and implement new features and technical solutions
-* Architected, implemented, and maintained several critical platform features using Go, Typescript, Vue on AWS stack including ECS Fargate + Aurora Postgres
+* Architected, implemented, and maintained several critical platform features using Go, Typescript, Vue on AWS stack including ECS Fargate + Aurora Postgres managed via Terraform
 * Architected, implemented, and maintained platform migration from single region availability to multi–region active-active availability
-* Architected, implemented, and maintained fully automated CICD solution using GitLab to drive culture of rigorous testing and regular, unceremonious deployments to production
+* Architected, implemented, and maintained fully automated CI/CD solution using GitLab to drive culture of rigorous testing and regular, unceremonious deployments to production

 ### Senior Software Engineering Manager, Capital One _(2022 – 2024)_